gemini-hlsw/ocs-osx/README.md

+@ OCS OSX
 This project is meant to build notarized versions of the PIT/OT/QPT distributions for MacOS

-Ideally this would be integrated into the OCS build but given how old the current build is, and the complexities due to OSGi, it is easier to do the build of the DMGs separately.

 Notarization is required by Apple starting on Feb 3rd 2020 and it means applications not distrubiuted over the AppStore need to be signed and sent to apple for notarization.

 Otherwise it will be harder to install these applications on Catalina starting on Feb 3rd.

+Ideally this would be integrated into the OCS build but given how old and complex the current build is (mainly due to OSGi), it is easier to do the build of the DMGs separately.
+Nonetheless it maybe possible to add this build to ocs given enough time and interest

 # JRE

-We have always embedded a jvm into our dmgs to avoid issues when users use their own jvm.
+We have always embedded a jre into our dmgs to avoid issues when users use their own jvm.
 Unfortunately not every JDK can be notarized, in particular JDK 1.8 cannot be notarized as the toolchain used to build it is too old.